cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST requires the use of a cryptographically secure hash function, generically written as H, which functions effectively as a random oracle.
-For concrete recommendations on hash functions which SHOULD BE used in practice, see
+For concrete recommendations on hash functions which SHOULD be used in practice, see
 {{ciphersuites}}.
 Using H, we introduce three separate domain-separated hashes, H1, H2, and H3, where H1 and H2 map arbitrary inputs to non-zero Scalar elements of the prime-order group scalar field, and H3 is an alias for H with domain separation